cct663/ctaff_website/_pages/teaching.md

 ### Evidence of Teaching Excellence

 I have consistently received excellent evaluations for my teaching.
 A few student testimonials are listed below and full teaching evaluations are available by request.

+>"Class time was always used well, I like how we did a variety of things.
+I also really enjoyed the labs/trips, I learned a lot about Maine and different habitats and it helped to actually see what we discussed in class."

+>"I loved the way in which we were asked to provide our input and consider what we know at baseline about the species or environment we were talking about."

+>"This was one of the best classes I have ever taken.
+I now see ecology and natural history in a different light, and can now apply it to my everyday life."

 >"I feel like most of my teachers don't know how to teach.
 They only teach because they are required to.
 Therefore, they don't really care about the students.
 Conor showed a willingness to help us on a daily basis."